hpamula/Python_WWW_with_uWSGI_and_Flask/README.md

 - under 'uWSGI additional settings' write 'py-autoreload = 1'

-Keep in mind that it auto-reloads changes in all files only when any .py file changed, so it's not ideal, but I didn't managed 'hot-restart = true' to work.
+Keep in mind that it auto-reloads changes in all files only when any .py file changed, so it's not ideal, but I didn't manage 'hot-restart = true' to work.
 It's good enough for now.

 Click 'Submit' in bottom right corner.<br>